mailamanzur/mailamanzur/README.md

 # Hi there!
 I'm Maila Manzur👋

 ## 🚀 About Me
 iOS Developer with a decade of experience, crafting mobile experiences since 2014.
-Currently based in Berlin 🇩🇪, bringing German engineering precision to mobile development.
+Currently based in Berlin 🇩🇪

 ## 💻 Tech Stack
 ![Swift](https://img.shields.io/badge/swift-F54A2A?style=for-the-badge&logo=swift&logoColor=white)